Discussion Group Resources

 Following rather depressing Zoom discussions on May’s topic “What are the potential public policy impacts of COVID-19?” and June’s topic of “What should we be most worried about?” it was resolved to try for a more upbeat topic in July.
-As a contribution to this optimistic turn, two new resource pages have been created:
+As a contribution to this optimistic turn, a new resource page has been created:

 - Arthur Brooks on Finding Purpose During the Pandemic provides links to Brook’s articles and podcasts on applying the science of happiness

 Once restrictions are raised, what should be the highest priority for the federal government?